 UM in the world

 UM’s strategy for 2022-2026, ‘The European university of the Netherlands’, aims to further enhance the quality and scope of internationalisation of education and research.
 Based on our European identity we reach out to the world.
 In domains varying from law to health care, our education and research revolve around the question: What does Europe mean to the world and what does the world mean to Europe?
 Based on our experiences so far, and as well as in view of our unique international student and staff population, we can be characterised as a ‘living lab’ and expertise centre for Europe.

 In our International Classroom we bring together students from all over de world for an enriching learning experience.
-Problem-Based Learning is by excellence the method to bridge different perspectives, preparing students for their career.
+Problem-Based Learning is an excellent method to bridge different perspectives, preparing students for their career.
 Our international networks and partnerships, exchange programmes and focus on cross-border mobility all contribute to the quality of our research and education.
-On four interdisciplinary Brightlands-campuses we build together on a better future for the region and the rest of the world.
+On four interdisciplinary Brightlands campuses we build together a better future for the region and the rest of the world.

+UM in the world